Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 ### FUN_DECL: Void arguments

-`void` should only be used for the result type, not the arguments type.
+`void` should only be used for the result type, not arguments type.
 Use an empty argument list instead of `void` arguments.

 Example: